Sterling recovers foothold after M&A, housing blows

 Figures this week, however, showed Britain's housing market may be cooling, prompting some aggressive bets on the timing of the first rate hike to be scaled back and putting the currency on track for its biggest weekly fall in more than two months.

-Dealers say sales of the pound have also been driven by the collapse, at least for the moment, of Pfizer's attempt to buy AstraZeneca for nearly 70 billion pounds.
+Dealers say sales of the pound have also been driven by the collapse, at least for the moment, of Pfizer's attempt to buy AstraZeneca for nearly 70 billion pounds ($118 billion).

 "One thing that seems fairly clear is that any of that M&A-related flow against the pound has cooled off today," said a dealer with one London bank.